ProBeat: Google’s Pixel 4 ups the AI ante to offline language models

 At Google’s I/O 2019 developer conference in May, multiple executives touted being able to shrink the company’s cloud-based language model, which is over 100GB, to less than 100MB.
 The smaller model isn’t as accurate, of course, but it can work offline.
 The competition, whether that be Apple, Amazon, Samsung, or Microsoft, have nothing like it.

 Live Caption and Recorder, which debut exclusively when the Pixel 4 and Pixel 4 XL ship on October 22, are the direct result of this improvement.
 The former was first shown off at I/O and the latter leaked weeks ago.
 In fact, as a result of the leaks, Google didn’t even talk about Live Caption onstage this week and quickly skimmed over Recorder.
 But a closer look shows that they are indeed cut from the same cloth.
+Update: Google confirmed to me that Live Caption and Recorder use the same underlying speech model with some custom training for the different use cases.

 Live Caption and Recorder work only in English.
 For Live Caption, Google plans to support more languages “in the near future.”
 For Recorder’s transcription and search functions, more languages are “coming soon.”
 Coincidence?
 I think not.
-Update: Google confirmed to me that Live Caption and Recorder use the same underlying speech model with some custom training to support different use cases.

 How Live Caption and Recorder work